Care and use

 To get an idea of what kind of furniture we make where, here are a few examples:

-- Flower Market and Greenhouse Outdoor Furniture: A fanciful design featuring intricate weaving patterns, complex shapes, and incorporation of enamelware accents, our outdoor rattan was a design idea in need of experienced weavers.
-Our search ended with a well-established manufacturer in China that was also skilled in the production of the detailed metal frames in the collection.
+- Outdoor Furniture: A fanciful design featuring intricate weaving patterns, complex shapes, and incorporation of enamelware accents, our outdoor rattan was a design idea in need of experienced weavers.
+Our search ended with a well-established manufacturer in the Philippines, that was also skilled in the production of the detailed metal frames in the collection.
 Synthetic wicker requires less preparation and production time than natural fiber wicker, so productivity is higher and weavers earn more money than they would if weaving natural fibers.

 Furniture Care and Use